hasura/local-development/README.md

 - Several deployments will now automatically be created.
-  Your Hasura project will be ready, as soon as ``console.c101.hasura.me`` is accessible and ``kubectl -n hasura get pods`` shows all the Hasura platform services as running (data, auth, console, sshd, postgres, redis etc.)
+  Your Hasura project will be ready, as soon as ``console.c101.hasura.me`` is accessible and ``kubectl -n hasura get pods`` shows all the Hasura platform services as running (data, auth, console, sshd, postgres, session-redis etc.)
+- Login to the console with: admin, adminpassword
+- Postgres login: admin, pgpassword

-# Cleanup / uninstall / retry after error
+# Cleanup / uninstall / retry if error

-- ``kubectl delete ns hasura`` (This process takes a while.
-Keep an eye out on kubectl get ns to see the status of the Hasura namespace)
-- ``kubectl delete cm hasura-project-conf hasura-project-status``
-- ``kubectl delete secret hasura-project-secrets``
-- Remove the postgres persistent directory:
+- Delete the minikube instance: ``minikube delete``
-  - ``minikube ssh``
+- Re-create it with: ``minikube start``

-  - ``$ cd /data/hasura.io && sudo rm -r postgres``
+# Upcoming features

+- Migration from local development (minikube) to kubernetes on any cloud provider
+- Expose local minikube to the public Internet for easy testing/sharing (currently, c101.hasura.me type domains cannot be shared because they are just labels to point to the local minikube ip)